stealthman22/100-days-of-code/r2-log.md

 * Store: A store for the current state of the app.

  As a convention, capitalize your Redux constants for easy identification.

+### DAY 61 - 62 (21st and 22nd)
+Built a store in redux using the createStore method.
+Learnt how to connect redux to a react app using the provider method and connect function in redux. connect() is a higher-order function that accepts two parameters; mapStateToProps and  mapDispatchToProps.

+Learnt a few things about killing procrastination and increasing productivity by Yazeed Bzadough.

+### DAY 63 (24th November 2019)

+Learnt the concept of middleware in react, and installed two of them redux-logger and redux-thunk. logger logs information of state in realtime in the console, thunk helps handle 'side-effects' examples of these are AJAX calls.
+This is because redux works synchronously, hence async actions have to be handled by middlewares.
+Redux middlewares usually filter the actions before their payloads are dispatched.
+To use them, you call the applyMiddleware method.

+Finally learnt that redux needs to keep track of one thing, hence when there are more than one reducers, we call a function combineReducers(), which combines all reducers to a single root reducer, that is easier to track.